ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/bak-usa.md

 title: Bak USA
 subtitle: Bak USA was a social enterprise that manufactured computers in downtown Buffalo, New York.
-Committed to empowering people and changing lives, the company employed a diverse workforce in urban America.
+Committed to empowering people and changing lives, the startup employed a diverse workforce in urban America.
 featuredimage: /img/temp-background-image.jpg
 logoWhite: /img/bak-usa-white.png
 tags: